 This project will also allow us to reconfigure the layout within our existing curtilage allowing the building of three new teaching kitchens, expanded functional skills provision and new sensory rooms.
 As a result we will now be able to offer spaces for 64 young people aged 16-25 with Education, Health and Care Plans from the start of the 2022/23 academic year.

-We aim to fully complete all the site expansion works by August this year so please watch this space to view progress as the project gets build out over the next few months…
+Watch this space to view progress as the project gets build out over the next few months…